Machine Learning Helps Protect the World's Food Supply

 Without a physical examination of each specimen, our client was unable to recommend customized treatment options to customers.
 Obviously, there was no way for plant pathologists to travel to every farm in need of assistance; the only solution was to bring the data to the pathologists.

-We assisted with the architecture and development of a mobile application that allows farmers to photograph diseased crops and receive accurate diagnostics in near real-time.
+We assisted with the architecture and development of a mobile application and cloud services to enable farmers to photograph diseased crops and receive accurate diagnostics in near real time.

 The diagnostic process occurs through the use of advanced image analytics powered by machine learning.

-Data Engineering: A reusable platform enables data and model management, along with DevOps support for multi-cloud infrastructure to assist data scientists in performing data cleansing, learning, and service deployment of solutions, utilizing AI analytics techniques at scale.
+Data Engineering: A reusable platform enables data and model management, along with DevOps support for multi-cloud infrastructure.
+This infrastructure assists data scientists in performing data cleansing, learning, and service deployment of solutions, utilizing AI analytics techniques at scale.
+The solution leverages GCP Cloud Storage for managing plant images and generated models, along with GCP Data Flow for the machine learning pipeline and image processing.

-Today, our client is able to more accurately assess farmers’ needs and provide them targeted tools that more effectively heal and protect their crops, allowing for a more sustainable crop protection strategy.
+Today, our client is able to more accurately satisfy farmers’ needs and provide them targeted tools that more effectively protect their crops, allowing for a more sustainable crop protection strategy.

 And in a continuation of its commitment to reducing harmful environmental impact, our client’s efforts in preventing and treating crop disease, along with other threats to farm-produced products, support an integrated pest management (IPM) system, a more effective, environmentally sensitive approach that focuses on pest prevention and uses pesticides only as needed.